josuetchouanti/josue_tchouanti.github.io/_pages/about.md

 Research interest
 ------
 The core of my reseach activity is the construction and study of deterministic/stochastic models of complex phenomena from Biology and life sciences.
-More precisely, I my work focuses on mathematical tools for applications in population genetics, (Meta)population dynamics, epidemiology, neuroscience and cell metabolism.
+More precisely, my work focuses on mathematical tools for applications in population genetics, (Meta)population dynamics, epidemiology, neuroscience and cell metabolism.

 **Some keywords**